ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 ## Installing and configuring Debian

 After that, we have two directories: `boot` which will contain all RPI Firmware, and `root` which will contain our desired distro (Debian).
-Now, it's just a typical debian bootstrapping.
-Since Raspberry&nbsp;Pi&nbsp;2 finally supportts ARMv7, we can safely use debian `armhf` architecture, and have all goodies like hardware floating points, out of the box.
+Now, it's just a typical Debian bootstrapping.
+Since Raspberry&nbsp;Pi&nbsp;2 finally supports ARMv7, we can safely use Debian `armhf` architecture, and have all goodies like hardware floating points, out of the box.

 {% codeblock As root lang:sh %}